Senior Apartments in 2024

 Can Children or Spouses Live in a Senior Apartment?

 Senior apartments often have age requirements, but these requirements vary by community.
-That means children or younger adults might not be able to live with you, depending on the apartment you choose.
-During your search, ask if the property is a 55+ or 62+ community, as the rules may differ depending on your state.
-This is especially important if you’re moving across state lines.
+That means children or younger adults might not be allowed to live with you, depending on the chosen apartment.
+During your search, ask if the property is a 55+ or 62+ community.
+The rules may differ depending on your state.
+It is critical to ask, especially if you’re moving across state lines.

 Spouses